tobyhodges/lesson-sprint-recommendations/README.md

 or have recently taught it for the first time, and now want to improve the lesson material based on feedback collected when teaching.

+If you in the stage where you are not yet clear on the target audience or the overall learning objectives for your lesson, we suggest you take a look at [The Carpentries Curricula Development Handbook](https://cdh.carpentries.org/) first before returning to this guide.

 ## Objectives

-provide practical tips and more theoretical guidance about how to
+Provide practical tips and more theoretical guidance about how to:

 - organise an inclusive and accessible sprint
 - make the most of a dedicated lesson sprint